luxwarp/lux-hud/README.md

 git clone https://github.com/luxwarp/lux-hud.git
 ```

-Place the lux-hud folder inside
+Place the cloned or uncompressed lux-hud folder inside

 `~/.config/conky`

-**eg of correct file path**
+**example of correct file path**

 `/home/username/.config/conky/lux-hud/` (all files inside here.)

-Go through all .conf files and make sure your own device names are correct like disks / mount points / network interfaces etc.
+Go through all .conf files and make sure your own device names are correct like disks / mount points / network interfaces etc. You do need to have some knowledge about how conky works so check out [conky wiki](https://github.com/brndnmtthws/conky/wiki)

-Execute the `startall.sh` file to run all widgets at once, or use `conky -c /path/to/configfile.conf` command to only launch the one you want, see the `startall.sh` file for how the script loads all conf files.
+Execute the `startall.sh` file in your terminal to run all widgets at once, or use `conky -c /path/to/configfile.conf` command to only launch the one you want, see the `startall.sh` file for how the script loads all conf files.

 This collection is developed for a screen resolution of 1920x1080px.
 So feel free to customize all widgets to fit your screen if they aren't positioned correctly for you.

-See [conky wiki](https://github.com/brndnmtthws/conky/wiki) for more information.
+See [conky wiki](https://github.com/brndnmtthws/conky/wiki) for more information about how to work with conky configurations (widgets)

 The background in the screenshot can be found [here](https://pixabay.com/sv/photos/forest-vattenfall-bach-mossa-4068618/)